- Adrenal Cancer

 Types of Treatment for Cervical Cancer

-Your doctor may recommend a specific treatment for your type of cervical cancer.
-Or he or she may offer you a choice of which treatment plan you’d like to follow.
-But in most cases, surgery or radiation will be needed.
+Surgery and radiation therapy are the most common treatments for cervical cancer.
+A specialist known as a gynecologic oncologist, who is specifically trained to treat these cancers, may recommend one or both of these treatment options for you.
 Discuss with your doctor and other health care professionals any questions and concerns you have about your treatment options.
 Ask how successful the treatment is expected to be, and what the risks and side effects may be.
 Take the time you need to make the best decision for you.

 Doctors are also finding new ways to treat cervical cancer.
 These new methods are tested in clinical trials.
 Before beginning treatment, you should ask your doctor if there are any clinical trials you should consider.